jooleyaz/searchhistorygame/README.md

 - make sure the list only includes what's searched, ignoring "google.com" and the dates (every other entry)
 - clean up code
 - when button is clicked, display the entire list and a random list entry
+- set up a firebase project and integrate it client-side